FAQS

 How do I apply?

 Applying is easy!
 By applying to PLU, you’ve already done most of the work.
-There is a separate IHON application form to complete, which will ask for short two essays.
+There is a separate IHON application form to complete, which will ask for a short essay.

 You can still apply to IHON after the application dates!